Regulation

 Failing to coordinate across the distribution chain.
 Complaints about a single motor finance transaction may be directed at the dealer, the lender, or both.
 Firms within the same distribution chain must coordinate their complaint handling approaches to ensure consistent outcomes.
 Inconsistency between a lender's and a dealer's response to the same complaint is a guaranteed route to FOS referral and FCA scrutiny.

 Ignoring the data reporting obligation.
-The new REP-CRIM consolidated complaints reporting framework takes effect on July 1, 2026, barely a month after the motor finance complaint pause lifts.
-Firms must ensure their motor finance complaint data is captured in a format that meets the new reporting requirements from day one.
+Motor finance commission complaints must be captured and reported through the FCA complaints return under DISP 1 Annex 1R, and the PS26/3 redress scheme carries its own data and reporting expectations.
+Firms must ensure their motor finance complaint data is captured in a reportable format from day one.
 Retrofitting data capture after the event is expensive and error-prone.

 Timeline of Key Dates